fb icon myAcc icon

 Many challenges face the electrical power industry today.
 Are there enough resources to generate energy to meet demands?
 Can this goal be achieved through clean energy?
 There is not only pressure on the industry to conserve existing energy resources and develop new sources; it must accomplish this in the face of an aging workforce that will need to be replaced.

-Adrianna and Musa examine an electrical panelThe Electrical Systems Technology program at ACC is designed to train individuals to install, modify, maintain, troubleshoot, and perform functional tests on electrical grid systems equipment for employment in the fields of electric distribution, transmission, and generation.
+Adrianna and Musa examine an electrical panelThe Electrical Systems Technology program at ACC is designed to train individuals to install, modify, maintain, troubleshoot, and perform functional tests on electrical grid systems for employment in the fields of electric distribution, transmission, and generation.
 Students with an engineering mentality for designing and troubleshooting systems and those who are interested in computers will enjoy this program.

-Musa Kabbah, a Liberia native who has found a second home in Alpena, will be graduating from the program in May 2022.
+Musa Kabbah, a Liberian native who found a second home in Alpena, graduated from the program in May 2022.
 Kabbah initially came to the Alpena area in 2015 as a foreign exchange student, and he immediately fell in love with the area and the kindness of everyone he met.
-He knew that he wanted to go into the electrical field, so when he found out that ACC had a bachelor’s degree in Electrical Systems Technology it was almost like fate was drawing him back to the area.
+He knew he wanted to enter the electrical field, so when he found out that ACC had a bachelor’s degree in Electrical Systems Technology, it was almost like fate was drawing him back to the area.
 Musa’s long-term goal is to get a master’s degree in either Power Systems or Renewable Energy Engineering.
 He plans to use what he has learned to fulfill his lifelong goal of helping to generate and distribute stable electricity to his home country of Liberia, where only 12% of the population has access to electricity.
+“Mr. Lewis and the other instructors in the program are the best at doing their job,” said Musa.
+“I can guarantee you that you will never regret enrolling in the EST program.”

-Adrianna Sola, an Onaway native graduating in December 2021, plans to move to Southern Michigan to work for a utility company.
+Adrianna Sola, an Onaway native who graduated in December 2021, loved the program and her instructors.
 “I can’t pick one favorite thing from the program when there is so much to love.
 I have met some of the greatest people — students and teachers — during my time here, and my classes with Mr. Lewis are a personal favorite of mine.
 He is easily the best teacher at ACC, and I have learned so much from him.”
+She believes the hands-on experience and supportive environment were key factors in her success.
+“I would recommend this program to anyone with a passion for math and a drive to get into the utility field without having to become a lineman.”

 About the Program